Srish0218/DineVibe-Sentiment-Analysis/README.md

 > **Project Database Update:**
 >
 > This project is currently doesn't utilize any database and performs optimally.
-For those interested in using MySQL with Workbench, kindly wait as I will be using database gor restaurant owner to login, kindly wait navigate to [EpicureGlow Sentiment Analysis](https://github.com/Srish0218/EpicureGlowSentiment).
+For those interested in using MySQL with Workbench, kindly wait as I will be using database gor restaurant owner to login, kindly wait navigate to [EpicureGlowSentiment](https://github.com/Srish0218/EmoEpicure)).
 Database is added but facing issues in deploying, presently it is in streamlit but will use flask and mysql.
 >
 >The project is currently undergoing enhancements, primarily focusing on transitioning to MySQL for improved scalability and additional features.
 While the core logic remains unchanged, this update aims to provide a more robust and versatile solution.
 >